Hysterectomy recovery exercises can help you get back your strength and fitness as well as help you avoid some common post hysterectomy side effects.

 A total abdominal hysterectomy is the surgical removal of the uterus and cervix.
 A total abdominal hysterectomy usually involves a bikini-line incision made horizontally across the pubic hair line and is usually not visible above briefs post operatively.
 Sometimes a vertical mid-line incision is used across the lower abdomen and this type of incision can make movement quite uncomfortable post operatively.
 Abdominal hysterectomy recovery can be a little more complex than after a vaginal hysterectomy owing to the abdominal incision.

-2. Choosing Your Hysterectomy Recovery Exercises
+Choosing Hysterectomy Recovery Exercises

 Exercises for Early Hysterectomy Recovery

-Strength Exercises After a Hysterectomy
+Strength Exercises after a Hysterectomy

-Pelvic Floor Exercise After a Hysterectomy
+Pelvic Floor Exercise after a Hysterectomy

 Pelvic floor exercises can help to increase the strength, thickness and support provided by the pelvic floor muscles.
 These muscles should be exercised to support the pelvic floor organs after hysterectomy surgery.
 Regular ongoing pelvic exercises help to optimize long-term support of internal organs, maintain bladder and bowel continence and minimize the risk of future pelvic prolapse.

-Learn how to do Pelvic floor exercises after hysterectomy now in our online video.
+Learn how to do pelvic floor exercises after hysterectomy now in our online video.
 Pelvic floor exercises should be commenced post-hysterectomy only with the approval of the treating surgeon.

-3. Core Abdominal Exercises After a Hysterectomy
+Core Abdominal Exercises after a Hysterectomy

 Try to avoid intense core abdominal strength exercises during hysterectomy recovery.
 Traditional abdominal exercises including sit ups and abdominal curl exercises increase the downward pressure within the pelvis and the internal hysterectomy site.
 If intense abdominal exercises are performed during hysterectomy recovery, then the risk of internal strain will be increased.
 Upon returning to mainstream exercise classes including Pilates, Yoga and gym-based exercises, avoid or modify abdominal core strength exercises.